algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/msort_list_td.md

 ---

-Note: this animation uses an array to represent lists.
-It was coded primarily as a prototype for a version that renders lists in a more intuitive way.

 Merge sort is a divide and conquer algorithm.
-It first splits the input linked list in half: the left and right (irrespective of the element values).
+This version operates on linked lists (there is also a similar algorithm for arrays).
+Linked lists (just called lists in many languages, particularly declarative languages) are either empty (generally a null pointer) or a pointer to a list cell containing a data item (the "head" of the list) and another list (the "tail" of the list, which points to the next cell).
+Top-down merge sort first splits the input list in half: the left and right (irrespective of the element values).
 It then recursively sorts these two shorter lists and merges the results to get a sorted complete list.
 The base case for the recursion is lists of size one or zero.

 Splitting the list in half requires traversing to the middle of the list (here we pass in the list length as a parameter; if the length is unknown it can be computed using a traversal of the whole list before this sorting code is called).
-The main part of merge uses three pointers: one for each of the input lists and one for the end of the output list, so additional elements can be appended in constant time.
+The main part of merge uses three pointers: one for each of the input lists and one for the end of the output list that is being constructed, so additional elements can be appended in constant time.
 At each stage the minimum input list element is appended to the output list and the pointers for those two lists are advanced to the next elements.
 When one input list has been completely traversed, any additional elements in the other input list are linked onto to the end of the output list.
-In this coding, the output list is initialised to point to the minimum first element of the input lists.
+In this coding, the output list (a fourth pointer) is initialised to point to the minimum first element of the input lists.

 Versions of merge sort for lists are often the preferred sorting algorithms in declarative languages, where lists are used extensively.